eliasjames/writing/TheBestAndWorstThingInMyLife.md

 Every time I feel the pendulum swing one way, towards better or worse, a counterexample occurs to me and balances it out.

 This is the most true thing I've learned: nothing is good or bad in itself, or you could say it's good and bad at the same time.
-We choose what we want to see.
+We choose how we interpret events.

 What you choose is very much the same as what you are.